MrYoucee/operation-terraform/README.md

 - Ensure you have a functional AWS account to create Elastic Kubernetes Service (EKS).
 - A region to create your cluster.
 - Set up AWS CLI in your local machine by installing it from the official AWS CLI documentation.
 - Type the command "aws configure" and a prompt comes up to enter your AWS Access Key ID, Secret Access Key, default region, and default output format.
+To get these values:
+    - Navigate to your console, to IAM and create first group in the "User groups" and add yourself as a "User" to the group.
+Assign the "User groups" the permissions necessary to create EKS.
+    - For the purpose of this task, I had the "AdministratorAccess" because it is a personal account.
+    - But in an organizational settings, only permissions of least privileges will be assign by the IAM Administrator to "User groups" in order to be compliant with security measures.
+    - Next, go the "Users" section, click on the created user, navigate to "Security credentials" and "Create access key", choose "Command Line Interface (CLI)", type in a "Description tag value" and create the access key.
+    - Copy the "Access key" and "Secret access key" and configure your AWS CLI, you can also choose the default output format as "json".
 ## optional
 - Create S3 bucket in the AWS for your backend terraform state files storage (Warning!
-It is highly recommended that you enable Object Versioning on the bucket to allow for state recovery in the case of accidental deletions and human error).
+It is highly recommended that you enable Bucket Versioning on the bucket to allow for state recovery in the case of accidental deletions and human error).
 - Update this name in the bucket of 'providers.tf' file.
-If you wish not to store this, delete the terraform block on 'providers.tf' file.
+If you wish not to store this in cloud storage, delete the terraform block on 'providers.tf' file.

 # Terraform (Infrastruture setup)
 - Change directory into the "terraform" folder
 - Update the values of your terraform.tfvars and the backend storage bucket in providers.tf as appropriate from the created prerequisities.
-- Run "terraform init" to Initialize terraform and the modules.
+- Run "terraform init" to Initialize terraform, backend and the modules.
 - Run "terraform validate" to successfully validate your configurations.
 - Run "terraform plan" to plan your deployment and see the changes and deployments to be made.
 - Run "terraform apply" to setup your configurations in AWS.